News & Articles

 Photo by Blue Ocean Design

-Generally speaking, when you have a room with white walls without any noticeable undertones, a similarly untinted white ceiling will also work well in creating the illusion of a gallery-like experience.
+Generally speaking, when you have a room with white walls without any noticeable undertones, a similarly untinted white ceiling paint color will also work well in creating the illusion of a gallery-like experience.

 Photo by Harbourside Custom Homes

-Choosing an off-white or watered-down shade of white as the colour of your walls is the easiest way to create that natural warm tone you want, and the best solution is to use the same shade to paint the ceiling as well.
-In the example above, you can see that the walls and ceiling are all the same shade of white, as a result giving the room a bit of texture.
+Choosing an off-white or watered-down shade of white as the color of your walls is the easiest way to create that natural warm tone you want, and the best solution is to use the same shade for the ceiling paint color as well.
+In the example above, you can see that the walls and ceiling are all the same shade of white, resulting in giving the room a bit of texture.

 Photo by Houzz